 This week, Pastor Joel preached Psalm 8.
 His focus was on how the majesty of God expressed through our children silences the slander of the wicked.

-This week, Pastor Joel preached Psalm 1.
-His focus was on the definition and need for Christian meditation.
+This week, Pastor Joel preached Psalm 2.
+His focus was on the wicked’s desire for autonomous rule and Christ’s ultimate victory.

 “When [Israel] had got the good land God had promised them they had no zeal against the wicked inhabitants whom the Lord commanded them to extirpate, pretending pity; but so merciful is God that no man needs to be in any case more compassionate than he.” -Matthew Henry